RavMRafiki/RavMRafiki/README.md

 ### Hi there 👋
-I am Rafał Maciończyk a Front End Web Developer pursuing my Bachelors in Computer Science.
+I am Rafał Maciończyk a Front End Web Developer pursuing my Bachelors in Computer Science on Silesian University of Technology.

 Best Projects and their technologies: